Glazed Honey Dijon Roasted Salmon

 I guess it’s pretty hard not to like salmon when it comes with an addictive honey-mustard glaze.
 And so this one has been a keeper for over 6 years now.
 I make it a lot every springtime when asparagus is in season.

-Spring is the perfect time for wild caught salmon, and I love pairing it with asparagus for two reasons.
-The first being that asparagus is amazing, and I try to add it to every meal this time of year.
+Spring is the perfect time for wild-caught salmon, and I love pairing it with asparagus for two reasons.
+The first is that asparagus is amazing, and I try to add it to every meal this time of year.
 The second reason is that it cooks at the same rate as the salmon so it makes this meal even easier!
 But you can always omit the asparagus and just make the glazed salmon as well, with another veggie on the side.

 A side view of the Honey Dijon Salmon and Asparagus on a sheet pan with lemon slices.

-• Salmon – wild caught fresh or frozen salmon tastes the best here.
+• Salmon – wild-caught fresh or frozen salmon tastes the best here.
 And depending on where you live, frozen might be the freshest option.
 Better to buy frozen, than ‘not so fresh’ from the cooler section!
+King salmon, sockeye, or coho are all great options.

 • Honey – or maple syrup works well for the glaze here, but we really like the flavor combo of honey and mustard.

-• Dijon mustard – pairs perfectly with the honey.
-You could also use whole grain mustard, but I wouldn’t recommend regular yellow mustard in this case.
+• Dijon mustard – pairs perfectly with the honey in this recipe.
+You could also use whole-grain mustard, but I wouldn’t recommend regular yellow mustard in this case.

 • Coconut aminos – adds just a touch of savory to the honey mustard combo and rounds out the flavors.
 You can also use your choice of soy sauce/ tamari as well.